loelschlaeger/fHMM/README.md

 [![codecov](https://codecov.io/gh/loelschlaeger/fHMM/branch/master/graph/badge.svg)](https://app.codecov.io/gh/loelschlaeger/fHMM)
 <!-- badges: end -->

-With {fHMM} you can detect bearish and bullish markets in financial time series by applying *Hidden Markov Models (HMMs)*.
+With {fHMM} you can detect and characterize financial market regimes in financial time series by applying hidden Markov Models (HMMs).
 The functionality and the model [is documented in detail here](https://loelschlaeger.de/fHMM/articles/).
 Below, you can find a first application to the German stock index [DAX](https://en.wikipedia.org/wiki/DAX).